-NB: Rather than tell you exactly how much to hold, this post will give you an insight into the cost of travelling from Lagos To Ghana By Road looks like.
-This is solely because:
+NB: Rather than tell you exactly how much to hold, this post will give you an insight into the cost of traveling from Lagos To Ghana By Road looks like.
+This is majorly because:

 – It’s from a personal view.